daniel4488/SigmaTrein/README.md

 For simulated_annealing: ``` python3 main.py simualted_annealing --experiment ```

 # Authors
-Daniël Frijns () \
+Daniël Frijns (12904724) \
-Timo Nijkamp () \
+Timo Nijkamp (1322608) \
 Roos van der Neut (13273000)

-# Specs
+# Specifications
-SA algorithm has been implemented using MATLAB using a desktop PC with Intel® Core ™ i7-2620M, 2.7 GHz, 16.00 GB RAM, and a 64-bit Operating System.
-The optimal solution has been obtained after running several runs with different markov chain length with sizes varying from 50 -100 and it takes around 4-6 hours for a run to converge.
+All tests have been conducted on a MacBook Pro with a Apple M2 Chip, 16.00 GB RAM, and running macOS Sonoma 14.3.